themejuice/sprout/README.md

 ## Deploying to production
 When deploying to production, ensure that you do _not_ deploy the `robots.txt` file, and that you disable the dynamic hostname plugin.
 Do not deploy the `src/` directory, or any of the build files e.g. `Gruntfile.coffee`, `bower.json`, `package.json`, `composer.json`, `composer.lock`.

+## Roadmap
+In the long run, I'd like Theme Juice to be a solid foundation that developers can use to create quality WordPress applications.
+Currently, it is not meant for simple theme development, but for entire WP application development.
+To make sure that the system is extensible, semantically versioned and so able to be independently updated per-project.

+- [x] Create Core package to render initial HTML and handle automatic inclusion of assets/packages.
+- [x] Create packages that can be updated independently per-project.
+- [x] Ability to conditionally include only needed assets from a package.
+- [x] Create Functions package containing helper functions
+- [x] Create Shortcodes package containing common shortcodes (current shortcodes need to be filtered through and rewritten)
+- [ ] Create Customizer package containing common theme-options e.g. social links, phone number, address
+- [ ] Eventually create additional Customizer options such as color palette, font choice, etc.

 ----

 _Documentation on `tj` is located [here](https://github.com/ezekg/theme-juice-cli)._